Interactive-NCA/nca-backend/README.md

 pip install -r requirements.txt
 ```

+Before running the backend, make sure that in the [main.py](app/main.py) the variable `LOCAL` is set to `True`.
-Once you have installed the dependencies, you can run the backend using the following command:
+Finally, you can run the backend using the following command:

 ```bash
 uvicorn app.main:app --reload